Bremen Water Tower

-Bremen Water Tower, also known as Bremen Water Works Standpipe, is a historic water tower located at Bremen, Marshall County, Indiana.
+Bremen Water Tower, also known as Bremen Water Works Standpipe, is a historic water tower located at Bremen, Indiana.
 It was built in 1892, and consists of a 68 foot tall brick base with Second Gothic Revival style design elements topped by a 36 foot tall tank.
 The base sits on a limestone foundation and is 13 feet in diameter.
 It was taken out of commission in 1955.
 It remains a community icon and was named an American Historic Water Landmark in 1975.

 It was listed on the National Register of Historic Places in 2013.